w3f/polkadot-wiki/docs/learn/learn-parachains-faq.md

 The method for dividing the parachain slots into intervals was partly inspired by the desire to allow for a greater amount of parachain diversity, while preventing particularly large and well-funded parachains from hoarding slots.
-By making each period a
-{{ polkadot: three-month duration but the overall slot a 2-year duration :polkadot }}{{ kusama: 6-week duration but the overall slot a 1-year duration :kusama }}, the mechanism can cope with well-funded parachains, ensuring they secure a slot at the end of their lease, while gradually allowing other parachains to enter the ecosystem to occupy the durations that are not filled.
+By making each period a three-month duration but the overall slot a 2-year duration (and 6-week duration but the overall slot a 1-year duration on Kusama), the mechanism can cope with well-funded parachains, ensuring they secure a slot at the end of their lease, while gradually allowing other parachains to enter the ecosystem to occupy the durations that are not filled.
 For example, if a large, well-funded parachain has already acquired a slot for range 1 - 8, they would be very interested in getting the next slot that would open for 2 - 9.
 Under this mechanism, that parachain could acquire just period 9 (since that is the only one required) and allow the 2 - 8 range of the second parachain slot to be occupied by another party.

 ### Why is randomness difficult on blockchains?